- $30,000 for bodily injury

 - Once your case is sent to CCU, fines are subject to a 17% collection fee and your income tax return will be intercepted.

-Here are the facts about auto insurance needs for vehicles in the State of Maryland.
+Here are the facts about vehicle insurance in the State of Maryland.

 The Maryland Automobile Insurance Fund (MAIF) provides automobile insurance to Maryland residents that have been turned down by two insurance companies or cancelled by one.
-To get more information on how to insure your vehicle, visit MAIF's website.
+To get more information on how to insure your vehicle, click here to visit MAIF's website.